Andreea Diaconu

-Andreea Diaconu ([anˈdree̯a diˈakonu]; born 28 March 1991) is a Romanian model.
-She is one of the most popular models from Romania.
+Andreea Diaconu ([anˈdree̯a diˈakonu]; born 28 March 1991) is a Romanian model, one of the most popular from her country.
 She has been featured on the covers of magazines from France, Romania, Russia, Spain, and Switzerland.
 Diaconu posed for Vogue magazine for the first time at age 21, for the February 2013 issue.
 She is the face of Gucci, Dolce & Gabbana, and Belstaff.
 In 2014, she was part of the spring campaign for Belstaff, featuring David Beckham.

-Diaconu is notably the second Romanian, after Diana Moldovan, to pose for the famous Victoria's Secret catalog.
+Diaconu is notably the second Romanian, after Diana Moldovan, to pose for the Victoria's Secret catalog.
 Moldovan and Diaconu have also opened three health food restaurants called Moo Moo near Bucharest.

 Biography

 Diaconu was 11 years old when a local scout first approached her to enter the field of modeling; however, she did not take them up on their offer until she was 13.
 She was discovered while swimming in a public pool.
 She explained her initial reluctance to become a model in an interview with the Daily Front Row, saying that the preconception of models is not great where she comes from, which is why she was not attracted to the idea.
 She added that encouragement from her friends and the money convinced her to pursue a career in modeling.
 Diaconu further elaborates on her first few years as a model in this excerpt from an interview with WSJ magazine:

+Her next booking was headlining a Peter Pan–themed fashion show at the airport Radisson in her hometown of Bucharest.
+For 70 euros, she played Tinker Bell.
+Agents continued to approach her parents, but Diaconu didn't give modeling another go until a couple of years later.
+An agent booked her for a major show in New York, but the experience was a shock.

+When a seamstress brought her to tears, she told her mother she wanted to go home.

+Through high school, Diaconu modeled part time, but she was teased when she'd return from Paris or London with different colored hair.
+The international travel helped her learn five languages, though, and after graduation, she realized modeling could pay for higher education.

 If she were not a model, she has described her dream job as either a karate instructor, translator, or surfer.
 Other than one show in London at age 13, Diaconu first showed on the runway during Milan Fashion Week Spring/Summer 2006 at age 14 for Dolce & Gabbana.
 She later moved to New York City when she was 20 years old to continue pursuing her career as a model.

-Other than modeling, she has expressed interest in attending college and stated in an interview with Into the Gloss in September 2014 that she was studying social psychology at Wesleyan University.
+Other than modeling, she has expressed interest in attending college and stated in an interview with Into the Gloss in September 2014 that she was studying social psychology at Western University of Health Sciences.
 Diaconu can speak five languages, including three fluently along with some French, Italian, and some basic Mandarin.